Industrialization is the process

 The Review of Economics and Statistics, November 2005, Vol. 87, No. 4, Pages 754-762

-in promoting economic growth.
-This paper examines the effect of social capital on industrialization in Indonesia.
-We analyze a rich set of social capital and social
+Abstract: Examines the effect of social capital on industrialization in Indonesia.

+Analyzes a set of social capital and social interaction

 Authors: Maas I.; Van Leeuwen M.H.D.